 Wondering how to avoid the flu this fall?
 Stay home.
 Just kidding … kind of.
 Sadly, the only way to be sure you won’t get the flu is to avoid people, germs, and the outdoors.
 For most, the life of a recluse is less than desirable, at best.
 What can reasonable, social, outdoor-loving people do about the flu?
 Lucky for you, there are some steps you can take to minimize your chances of getting it and maximize your effectiveness at fighting it if you do.

 Yes, you do need a flu shot.
 Let’s dispel a few myths about flu shots and their effectiveness.
 You cannot get the flu from the flu shot.
 Flu shots are made with inactivated viruses that are incapable of transmitting infection.
 A person who gets sick after the flu shot was exposed already or became exposed in the two-week period before the shot takes full effect.
 You should get a flu shot even if you are young and healthy.
-It’s true that certain people have a greater need for flu shots—children age six months to four years, pregnant woman, people in their fifties, and those with chronic illness— but every person can benefit from the flu shot.
+It’s true that certain people have a greater need for flu shots, but every person can benefit from the flu shot.

 You need a flu shot this year even if you got it last year.
 The flu shot is created to treat the three to four strains of flu thought to be most prevalent each season, and since there are numerous strains of flu, you are more likely to be protected if you have a new shot annually.
 Additionally, a person’s immunity from vaccines declines over time, and an annual flu shot will provide optimal protection.
 If you have ever gotten a flu shot and still gotten the flu that season, your skepticism is understandable, but rest assured it does help.
 Flu vaccines reduce the risk of flu by forty to sixty percent.
 They also reduce hospitalization across the board and greatly lessen the chance of serious complications from flu, like heart attack and death.
 Oh, and hating needles isn’t a good excuse!